mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Turn 1 space into Shadow Creep at the end of your turn.

 name:     Aphotic Drain
-text:     Destroy a friendly minion to restore 5 Health to your General.
+text:     Destroy a friendly minion to restore 5❤️ to your General.

 name:     Demonic Conversion
 text:     Draw a minion from your opponent's deck.
 It gains +1/+1.